Our Suppliers

 Commitment to a Living Wage

-Country Road Group endorses the Global Living Wage Coalition and Anker Methodology definition of a living wage, and is committed to promoting conditions that support every worker’s opportunity to receive a living wage.
+Country Road Group endorses the Global Living Wage Coalition and Anker Methodology definition of a living wage and is committed to promoting conditions that support every worker's opportunity to receive a living wage.
 This is a complex global issue that we are invested in addressing in partnership with our industry peers and through strategic engagement as a member of the Ethical Trade Initiative.
-Working closely with these supportive partners, we are committed to develop a roadmap, by December 2022, that will outline our timeline and approach for achieving a living wage across our supply chain.
+Working closely with these supportive partners, we are committed to reviewing and updating our living wage roadmap by December 2025, that will outline our timeline and approach for achieving a living wage across our supply chain.

 Addressing living wage with our suppliers and partners is an important part of our work at Country Road Group, and we look forward to updating our community and customers with the details of our progress and targets as we continue on our living wage journey.